University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 ### Examine trees

-When you are happy with the burnin - that the log likelihood has pateaued - you can get the consensus tree to be calculated.
+When you are happy with the burnin - that the log likelihood has plateaued - you can get the consensus tree to be calculated.

 ```
 sumt